 Fast charging means charging in a relatively short amount of time.
 Therefore as the capacity of the battery increases, the charging rate will have to increase as well.
 In the past years, a doubling of the charging rate has occurred roughly every two years: the Japanese CHAdeMO standard, introduced in 2010, charges with a capacity of 50 kW (in terms of kilometre-range per hour, this results in charging at a speed of 250 km/h), whereas the Tesla superchargers can charge with a capacity of up to 125 kW (600 km/h).
 The automotive-, battery- and charger-industries have joined together to invest heavily in improving the charging rate.
+The latest indications (march 2015) are that CCS will move up to 90 kW in 2016 and towards 240 kW in 2020.
 Based on this, Fastned believes that the race towards bigger batteries and higher charging rates has only just begun.